soupi/rfc/reading_haskell.md

 ## The Type of Functions

-- We use `->` to denote the type of a function from one type to another type
+- We use `->` to denote the type of a function mapping one type to another type

 ```hs
 increment :: Int -> Int